 AMD is the most common cause of vision impairment in Australia.
 One in 7 people over the age of 50 are affected.
 People with a family history of AMD have a 50% chance of developing the disease.
 If left untreated, AMD can cause gradual loss of sight in the centre of your vision.
 Reading, watching TV, driving, working on a computer and performing almost every common task becomes difficult.

 AMD can only be diagnosed by examining the retina, hence regular eye check at Westside Eye Clinic is important.

 The macula is a small, but an important area located at the centre of the retina, the light-sensing tissue that lines the back of the eye.
 It is responsible for seeing fine details clearly.

 If you have AMD, you lose the ability to see fine details, both close-up (such as reading) and at a distance (e.g. when looking at a clock).
 This affects only your central vision.
 Your peripheral vision usually remains normal.
-For example, when people with AMD look at a clock, they can see the clock’s outline but cannot tell what time it is; similarly, they gradually lose the ability to recognize people’s faces.
+For example, when people with AMD look at a clock, they can see the clock’s outline but cannot tell what time it is; similarly, they gradually lose the ability to recognise people’s faces.